 As part of the statutory requirements every Year 1 child in England will be checked by their teacher to make sure they do not fall behind in their phonic learning.
-Holy Trinity will be administering the check on the week beginning the 12th June.
+The Phonics Screening Check will take place in term 6.
 You will be informed of your child’s results in the school report at the end of the year.

 The Year 1 phonics screening check is a short, light-touch assessment to confirm whether individual pupils have learnt phonic decoding to an appropriate standard.
 Parents who are anxious – and there are many – should see it not as a test that can be passed or failed, but as a process which will identify children who need extra help in Year 2.
 The focus of the test is decoding phonics (sounding out words).